The goal of this site is to introduce .NET developers to the joys of functional programming, and F# in particular.

 My approach is unapologetically .NET centric and non-academic.
 For example:

-I am a developer and architect at a UK non-software company.
+I am a developer and architect working with the fsharpWorks consultancy.
 I have over 20 years experience in a wide variety of areas from high-level UX/HCI to low-level database implementations.

-Although I currently use C# in my day job, I have written serious code in many languages, my favorites being Smalltalk.
-Python, and more recently, F# (hence this site).
+I have written serious code in many languages, my favorites being Smalltalk, Python, and more recently, F# (hence this site).

 Most of the code examples use functional style rather than object-oriented style.
 F# can do both.
 Why the emphasis on functional?
 Don’t you like OOP?